Iran's largest warship catches fire, sinks in Gulf of Oman - WTMJ

 TEHRAN, Iran (AP) — The largest warship in the Iranian navy caught fire and later sank Wednesday in the Gulf of Oman under unclear circumstances, the latest calamity to strike one of the country’s vessels in recent years amid tensions with the West.

 The blaze began around 2:25 a.m. and firefighters tried to contain it, the Fars news agency reported, but their efforts failed to save the 207-meter (679-foot) Kharg, which was used to resupply other ships in the fleet at sea and conduct training exercises.
-State media reported 400 troops on board fled the vessel, with some 20 suffering injuries.
+State media reported 400 sailors and trainee cadets on board fled the vessel, with 33 suffering injuries.

 Photos circulated on Iranian social media of sailors wearing life jackets evacuating the vessel as a fire burned behind them.
 Fars published video of thick, black smoke rising from the ship early Wednesday morning.
 Satellites from the U.S. National Oceanic and Atmospheric Administration that track fires from space detected a blaze near Jask that started just before the time of the fire reported by Fars.